signature-opensource/CK-Globalization/README.md

-We call "pure" `ExtendedCultureInfo` the cultures that are not `NormalizedCultureInfo`: these ones are defined by their fallbacks and represent a "user preference list" (comma separated list of normalized culture names): "jp,es,fr" is japanese first, then spanish and then french before giving up and use the "en" default.
+We call "pure" `ExtendedCultureInfo` the cultures that are not `NormalizedCultureInfo`: these ones are defined by their fallbacks and represent a "user preference list" (comma separated list of normalized culture names): "jp,es,fr" is Japanese first, then Spanish and then French before giving up and use the "en" default.
 This capability introduces some complexity and needs some design decisions discussed below.